Dialogues (Pope Gregory I)

-The Dialogues (Dialogi) of Gregory the Great is a collection of four books of miracles, signs, wonders, and healings done by the holy men of sixth-century Italy.
+The Dialogues (Dialogi) of Gregory the Great, completed in 593, is a collection of four books.

+The first three are of miracles, signs, wonders, and healings done by the holy, mostly men, in Italy.

+Notably the second book focuses on the life of Benedict of Nursia (more commonly known as Saint Benedict), and "... is the fullest source for this subject".

+"[The] fourth book of the Dialogues is primarily a treatise to prove the existence of invisible realities, mainly the soul and the afterlife."

 Summary

 Writing in Latin in a time of plague and war, Gregory structured his work as a conversation between himself and Peter, a deacon.
-His focus is on miraculous events in the lives of monastics.

-The second book is devoted to a life of Saint Benedict.
+"It is clear from the general preface in Book 1 that St.